Tango Controls is a hardware independent toolkit so the installation doesn't differ much for the type of project it is being used for.

 Scenario Hardware classes High-level systems GUI

-1) Tango Controls covers all your requirements out-of-the-box: device catalogue contains hardware classes you need, existing GUI applications as well as high-level systems (alarming, archiving etc) are enough for your needs.
+1. Tango Controls covers all your requirements out-of-the-box: the device catalogue contains the hardware classes you need and there are existing GUI applications, as well as high-level systems (alarming, archiving etc), which meet your needs.
 In this scenario you need only to install and configure your deployment.

-2) Existing GUI applications and high-level systems (alarming, archiving etc) suit you well but device catalogue don't have enough hardware classes.
+2. Existing GUI applications and high-level systems (alarming, archiving etc) suit you well but the device catalogue doesn't contain the hardware classes you require.
 In this case you need to write your own Tango Controls device classes.
 Tango Controls includes a GUI tool - Pogo - to generate Tango device classes.

-3) The third scenario happens if GUI applications nor high-level systems (alarming, archiving etc) are enough and there are not enough hardware classes.
+3. The third scenario happens if the GUI applications nor the high-level systems (alarming, archiving etc) meet your needs and there are also no suitable hardware classes in the device catalogue.
 In this scenario you need to write your own GUI application and your own Tango Controls device classes.

 1. Understand what to control and monitor;